 Our solicitors & barristers can manage your sponsor licence, business, work and student visa applications, helping to ensure success.

-The Points Based System was introduced in 2008 and is based on employers applying to the Home Office (UK Visas & Immigration) for a Sponsor Licence and becoming registered sponsors.
-Once a business is a licenced sponsor, it will be added to the Home Office’s register of sponsors and it can then allocate Certificate of Sponsorships (CoS) to non-EU migrants enabling them to work in the UK in skilled employment.
+The Points Based System was introduced in 2008 and heavily reformed in 2020.
+It is based on employers applying to the Home Office (UK Visas & Immigration) for a Sponsor Licence and becoming registered sponsors.
+Once a business is a licenced sponsor, it will be added to the Home Office’s register of sponsors and it can then allocate Certificate of Sponsorships (CoS) to non-settled workers enabling them to work in the UK in skilled employment.

-As at the beginning of 2016, Home Office statistics confirm that there are over 29,000 registered Tier 2 and 5 Sponsors all able to directly hire workers from outside the EU.
-This is the only method of hiring non-EU workers in the UK and the Home Office have strict policies in place when considering whether a business should be granted a Sponsor Licence.
+As at the beginning of 2016, Home Office statistics confirm that there are over 29,000 registered Sponsors all able to directly hire migrant workers.
+This is the only method of hiring non-settled workers in the UK and the Home Office have strict policies in place when considering whether a business should be granted a Sponsor Licence.

 Our immigration lawyers have extensive experience in preparing Sponsor Licence applications for businesses/employers regardless of whether the employer is a start-up or large enterprise.